Atypon-OpenSource/manuscripts-quarterback/README.md

 First you should check you have Node.js v16 installed: `node -v`.
 If not, I recommend using [nvm](https://github.com/nvm-sh/nvm) to install 16 version.
 This is needed for the ES modules and other new features.

 This project uses Docker and Docker Compose.
 You should have at least version 17 / 1.13 installed: `docker -v`.
-Then you should ensure you have added this repository to the shared folders in your Docker settings eg `Preferences > Resources > File sharing` in macOS Docker Desktop.
+Then if you are using macOS (probably in Windows too, not Ubuntu though) you should ensure you have added this repository to the shared folders in your Docker settings eg `Preferences > Resources > File sharing` in macOS Docker Desktop.

 Also this project imports https://gitlab.com/mpapp-public/manuscripts-manuscript-editor and https://gitlab.com/mpapp-public/manuscripts-style-guide as git submodules which you should checkout with: `git submodule update --init --recursive`